ait-tr/cohort42.3/basic_programming/lesson_49/plan.md

 - TL connects team members to the repository;
 - TL makes a dev branch from main;
 - all team members clone the repository for themselves;
-- the leader and the team agree on the way to name their branches according to the stages of the project, for example - see below;
+- the leader and the team agree on the way to name their branches according to the stages of the project, for an example - see below;
 - team members create their own correctly named branches for each stage of development;
 - add “code” (2 lines from a verse of a song) to their branches, always making mistakes in the text and design (leaving comments, empty lines, mistakes in words, etc. in the code);
 - create a pull request (PR) and send the TL code to code review (CR) in the dev branch;